Open to the Public

 2019 marks 40 years of African American Interpretation at the Colonial Williamsburg Foundation.
 During that time, dedicated historians, interpreters and museum specialists have researched, reenacted and preserved African American history through programming at Colonial Williamsburg.
 Continuing the journey is essential to understanding the past.

-In the final segment of the three-part African American Interpretation series entitled, “African American Interpretation: Future,” join panelists Christy Coleman, Michael Twitty, Richard Josey and Stephen Seals as they discuss the future of African American programing.
-Bring your best suggestions, ideas and questions.
+In the final segment of the three-part African American Interpretation series entitled, “African American Interpretation: Future,” join panelists Christy Coleman, Michael Twitty, Anika Noni Rose, Deirdre Jones and moderator Stephen Seals as they discuss the future of African American programing.

 Special thanks to the Ford Foundation whose generous grant has made the lecture series possible.